motion/orbit/notes/next.md

 this week:

+- when moving between panes they should "carry" the search
+  - it should pre-search the next pane, _after_ current one finishes... :/
 - switching between spaces
 - fix space creation pane
 - fix settings panes showing
 - mock onboard: add integrations => show available orbits to join
+- animatee the orbit while searching..

+goals:

+- want to have much better step by step plan, deliverables and review of progress
+- want to have high level goals for november, december, january
+- want to have detailed goals for november fully mapped out

 # sync with umed